Making Friends, Making Energy

 - Adjusting dryers to increase efficiency and reduce the dry time.

-- Transitioning from plastics to compostable materials at breakfast service.
+- Transitioning from plastics to compostable materials at winter breakfast service.

 - Recycling paper in our business office and aluminum cans in our gift shop.